catholicmelb/parish-handbook/docs/contents/5-essential-safety-measures.md

 ### MACS Ltd responsibility for buildings covered by RULBA

-Where parish buildings are subject to a *Right to Use Land and Buildings Agreement*(RULBA) between the Archdiocese, the parish and Melbourne Archdiocese Catholic Schools Limited (MACS), MACS is responsible for the compliance with the ESM laws.
+Where parish buildings are subject to a *Right to Use Land and Buildings Agreement* (RULBA) between the Archdiocese, the parish and Melbourne Archdiocese Catholic Schools Limited (MACS), MACS is responsible for the compliance with the ESM laws.

-In some RULBA arrangements, there may be areas that are designed as ‘common areas**’.** The RUBLA will confirm whether common areas are the responsibility of MACS or the parish.
+In some RULBA arrangements, there may be areas that are designed as ‘common areas’.
+The RUBLA will confirm whether common areas are the responsibility of MACS or the parish.

 MACS is responsible for ESMs in school-facility common areas, even when these areas are used by the parish or third parties from time to time.